 Look at the things God has entrusted you and blessed you with.
 Look around you and you’ll see those answered prayers and surprises that you didn’t ask for.

-Because truly, you are not someone less once you become God’s child.
+You are not someone less once you become God’s child.
 Think about the cross, think about the heaven, think even about the life you have, which is a gift.
 Above all, think about the Giver of all these things.

 Do something with what you have.